-The prize was established by EFIS and the European Journal of Immunology (EJI) to acknowledge female group leaders in immunology who have run an independent laboratory for a minimum of four and no more than eight years.
+The prize was established by EFIS and the European Journal of Immunology (EJI) to acknowledge female group leaders in immunology who have run an independent laboratory for a minimum of four and no more than ten years.

 This prize consists of a €20,000 cash award, plus support for travel, accommodations and registration to attend the European Congress of Immunology (ECI).
 The laureate must be prepared to present her work at the ECI.

 The EFIS-EJI Ita Askonas Prize was first awarded in 2009.
 The Prize laureates since then are

 - 2009 - Prof. Fiona Powrie (Oxford, UK), nominated by the BSI and awarded at ECI 2009 in Berlin